 * I apologize for the lack of Japanese description.
 I’m working on that.

-This group is for people interested in photography, meet new people and go for a walk exploring Tokyo and other areas.
+This group is for people interested in meet new people and learn from them.
+Expect photowalk and language exchange events.

 The most important rule in this group is to be nice to everyone.

 Here are some ground rules.
 Note: I’m writing these rules just in case.
 We never know if someone with really bad manners will join.
 Any troublemaker will be keep from joining any future event.
 These rules have nothing to do with the people who participated in my first and only event.
 I couldn’t have ask for a better group of people.
 You guys were amazing.